Generic name: ciclopirox topical [ sye-kloe-PEER-ox-TOP-i-kal ]

-To make sure you can safely use Penlac, tell your doctor if you have other medical conditions, especially:
+To make sure Penlac is safe for you, tell your doctor if you have:

 epilepsy or other seizure disorder;

-a weak immune system (caused by disease or by using certain medicines).
+a weak immune system (caused by disease or by using certain medicines); or

 Use Penlac nail lacquer exactly as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.